 - Veggie fritters

-You can make egg or chicken sandwiches a night before for lunch and put it in the fridge.
+You can make egg or chicken sandwiches the night before for lunch and put them in the fridge.
 These leak-proof lunch boxes for kids’ school lunches are super awesome.

 12. Let the teacher know when there is no lunch from home

 Although schools in the US provide breakfast and lunch for kids.
 Either you can send in home-cooked lunch with your child every day.
 If somedays you forgot to give them lunch, let their teacher know so they can get lunch from the school cafeteria.

 Moreover, when you have some unexpected late days, keeping emergency cash in your child’s bag for school lunch would save you from mommy guilt.